mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `plaque` (dental)
 the built up of calcified minerals around teeth, also known as `tartar` or, strangely, `calculus`.
 - `poindexter`
 a highly intelligent, bookish person but often socially inept.
 It's `poin` not point.
-From a 60s animated show Felix the Cats.
+From a 60s animated show Felix the Cat.
 - `pugnacious`
 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
 - `recuse sb / oneself`